 (1) Agricultural commodities.
-For the (i) Froducts that are not listed on the
+For the (i) Products that are not listed on the

-(1) Froducts that are not listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, and that fall within the term "agricultural commodity" as defined in section 102 of the Agricultural Trade Act of 1978 (7) U.S.(.S.C.
+(1) Products that are not instee on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, and that fall within the term "agricultural commodity" as defined in section 102 of the Agricultural Trade Act of 1978 (7 USC scould and the Section 102 of the Agricultural Trade Act of 1978 (7).
+U.S. .S.C.
 5602); and (ii) Products not listed on the

-(ii) Products not listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, that are intended for ultimate use in Studan as: (A) Food for humans (including raw,
+Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1, that are intended for ultimate use in Sudan as:

-(A) Food for humans (including raw, processed, and packaged foods; live animals; vitamins and minerals; food additives or supplements; and bottled dirtiking water) or animals (including animal feeds); (B) Seeds for food crops; (C) Fertilizers or organic fertilizers; or (D) Reproductive materials (such as live animals, fertilized eggs, embryos, and semen) for the production of food animals.
-(D) the division food animals.
+(A) Food for humans (including raw, (A) Food for humans (including raw, processed, and packaged foods; live animals; vitamins and minerals; food additives or supplements; and bottled drinking water) or animals (including animal feeds); (B) Seeds for food crops; (C) Fertilizers or organic fartilizers; or (D) Reproductive materials (such as live animals, fertilized eggs, embryos, and semen) for the production of food animals.

-and semen) for the production of food animals.
+animals.
 (2) Medicine.
 For the purposes of this section, the term medicine has the same meaning given the term "drug" in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+321) but animals. and Cosmetic Act (21 U.S.C.
 321) but does not include any item listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1 (excluding items classified as EAR 99).
 (3) Medical device.
-For the purposes of this section, the term medical device has the meaning given the term "device" in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.

-"device" in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
-321) but does not include any item listed on the Commerce Control List in the Export Administration Regulations.
-15 GFR part 774, supplement no. 1 (a) Transition period.
-(1) Specific licenses issued prior to July 26, 2001 authorizing the performance of executory contracts for the sale of agricultural commodities.
+For the purposes of this section, the term medical device of this section, the term medical device has the meaning given the term "device" in section 201 of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
+321) but does not include any item listed on the Commerce Control List in the Export Administration Regulations, 15 CFR part 774, supplement no. 1 (excluding items classified as EAR 99). (f) Transition period.
+(1) Specific licenses issued prior to but 26.
+2001 authorizine the

-berofinance of executory contracts for the sale of agricultural commodities, medicine, or medical equipment shall remain in effect until the expiration date specified in the license or July 26, 2002, whichever comes first.
-However, after July 26, 2001, new contracts for the exportation of agricultural commodities, medicine, or medical devices may be entered into only pursuant to the terms entered into only pursuant to the terms of, and as authorized by, this part.
+(f) Transition period.
+(1) Specific licenses issued prior to July 26, 2001 authorizing the performance of executory contracts for the sale of agricultural commodities, medicine, or medical equipment shall remain in effect until the expiration date specified in the license or July 26, 2002, whichever comes first.
+However, after July 26, 2001, new contracts for the exportation of agricultural commodities, medicine, or medical devices may be entered into only pursuant to the terms of, and as authorized by, this part.
 (2) Specific licenses issued prior to July 26, 2001 authorizing the sale and exportation or reexportation of bulk agricultural commodities listed in Appendix A to 31 CFR parts 538 and 550 and Appendix B to 31 CFR part 560 shall remain in effect solely to permit completion of performance of contracts already entered into prior to July 26, 2001 pursuant to the license.
 As of July 26, 2001, new contracts for the exportation of bulk agricultural commodities may be entered into only pursuant to the terms of, and as authorized by, this part.

-6 538.524 [removed and reserved] 6.
-Remove and reserve § 538.524
+§ 538.524 [removed and reserved] 6.
+Remove and reserve § 538.524.

-7. Amend § 538,525 to revise the heading and paragraph (d) and to add a new paragraph (e) to read as follows:
+7. Amend § 538.525 to revise the heading and paragraph (d) and to add a new paragraph (e) to read as follows:

-§ 538.525 Payment for and financing of commercial sales of agricultural commodities, medicine, and medical equipment.
+§538.525 Payment for and financing of commercial sales of agricultural commodities, medicine, and medical equipment.